 Bargain deals lurk as developers face pressure from ABSD to sell unsold units

-As property developers continue to face pressure to either offload their backlog of unsold units, or incur the Additional Buyer’s Stamp Duty (ABSD), possible bargains may be lurking around in the property market for buyers.
+As property developers continue to face pressure to either offload their backlog of unsold condo units in Singapore or incur the Additional Buyer’s Stamp Duty (ABSD), possible bargains may be lurking around in the property market for buyers.

 The first of the 5-year deadline will come up at the end of 2016, which is this year.